 March of 1842, Mexican President Santa Anna retaliated for Texas President

-by sending General Raphael Vasquez and a substantial force of soldiers across the Rio
+by sending General Raphael Vasquez and a substantial force of soldiers

+the column.
 Angered by General Vazquez’s flagrant violation of the

 but the current President, Sam